New England Literacy Resource CenterAdult Education CollaborativeSkip Navigation

 ~ Diane Portnoy, Co-Founder and Director

-The student assessment and program evaluation efforts enable the ILC to monitor and measure its impact and effectiveness in quantitative and qualitative ways.
+The student assessment and program evaluation efforts enable The ILC to monitor and measure its impact and effectiveness in quantitative and qualitative ways.
 The ILC is able to present to all its stakeholders a myriad of countable outcomes as well as narrative student and program success stories.
 For example:

 Implications for Practice, Policy and Research